akhilesh-gandotra/HLD_DriverETAUpdate/README.md

 - How do you handle the low network scenarios?
 - How many times should retry take place?
   Answer: That depends on the api timeout, usually in a good network the call should respond within 1-2s, Lets keep the time out interval as 5s, so based on that we can have max of 1 retry as after that, it will be time for the next API call.
+- Think from a customer perspective who is waiting for the order.
+What else would you add in the above approach so that the eta on the customer(not driver) is always updating and not stuck.
+Can you list any scenarios where the eta call does not happen?
+Answer: Except for the network changes, there can be scenarios where the driver have put the app in the background/may be he received some call.
+During these times, we will need to activate Background Tasks.
+We can define one Bg Task which can do the same logic of calling the ETA API in the background.
+When the driver returns to the foreground, we can kill the bg task and resume our normal operation.